-Dramatically improves clinician productivity while reducing error-prone, manual transcription.
+Dramatically improve clinician productivity while reducing error-prone, manual transcription

-NantHealth’s solution to this all-too-common problem begins with DeviceConX.
-DeviceConX is an extremely flexible Class I software-based offering that facilitates the capture of patient data from nearly any medical device and delivery of that data to an EMR or any other data repository—quickly and accurately.
-Leveraging a combination of existing hardware investments—bedside PCs, laptops, tablets and workstations-on-wheels—as well as NantHealth’s HBox hardware, there are now multiple options for bringing both legacy and new devices online without having to rip-and-replace costly hardware.
+DeviceConX is an extremely flexible software-based offering that facilitates the capture of patient data from nearly any medical device and the delivery of that data to an EMR or any other data repository—quickly and accurately.
+Leveraging a combination of existing hardware investments—bedside PCs, laptops, tablets and workstations-on-wheels—as well as NantHealth’s HBox® hardware, there are now multiple options for bringing both legacy and new devices online without having to rip-and-replace costly hardware.

 Accelerates rounding performance by streamlining data validation and providing a touch-based interface to collect custom parameters